 The City has allocated funding in the City's Budget towards improvement to the overall transportation system.
-Specific to senior needs, the City is working on implementing senior and accessible friendly improvements in the transportation system.
+Specific to senior needs, the City is working on implementing older adult and accessible friendly improvements in the transportation system.
 This includes:

 - Retiming traffic signals to increase the "Walk/Don't Walk" intervals to assist those with slower walking speeds. - Installing crosswalk sensors at traffic signals that will detect if a person is still crossing the street when the pedestrian crossing phase nears completion.
 If successful, the opposing traffic would be slightly delayed to allow pedestrians to safely finish their crossing of the intersection. - Working with technology companies to facilitate implementation of smart traffic signals to connect transportation users to traffic signals.
-Uses include communications to vehicles to provide optimal travel speeds, remaining green time, dynamic rerouting of traffic, presence of pedestrians crossing the roadway, confirmation of detection of bicyclists/pedestrians, presence of emergency vehicles and crash avoidance notification. - Installing low stress level bicycle facilities (Class 1 trails and Class 4 Protected Bicycle Lanes) on City bike routes.

-- Implementation of wider roadway stripes to assist autonomous vehicles and human drivers - All new traffic signs will exceed reflectivity standards for better nighttime recognition. - When possible, installing wider sidewalks with buffers from the roadway to enhance comfort for pedestrians. - Installing/retrofitting streets to better prioritize pedestrian movements (i.e. tightening of street corner returns and removal of free right turn islands). - Retrofitting handicap ramps to ensure ADA compliance.
+Uses include communications to vehicles to provide optimal travel speeds, remaining green time, dynamic rerouting of traffic, presence of pedestrians crossing the roadway, confirmation of detection of bicyclists/pedestrians, presence of emergency vehicles and crash avoidance notification. - Installing low stress level bicycle facilities (Class 1 trails which have little or no steep sections, and Class 4 Protected Bicycle Lanes which provide space that is exclusively for bicyclists and separated from motor vehicle travel lanes, parking lanes, and sidewalks) on City bike routes. - Implementation of wider roadway stripes to assist autonomous vehicles and human drivers - All new traffic signs will exceed reflectivity standards for better nighttime recognition. - When possible, installing wider sidewalks with buffers from the roadway to enhance comfort for pedestrians. - Installing/retrofitting streets to better prioritize pedestrian movements (i.e. tightening of street corner returns and removal of free right turn islands). - Retrofitting handicap ramps to ensure ADA compliance.